jasontconnell/crawlfarm/readme.md

 **Known Bugs**

-When a worker disconnects, the server doesn't recognize it.
+When a worker disconnects, sometimes the server doesn't recognize it.
 I will fix soon.

 Code suggestions WELCOME!